muxanz/muxanz/README.md

 ## Hi, I'm Samuel Florez 👋

-Computer technologist and frontend developer in progress 🌱, geek, passionate about learning new technologies 💻 , with basic knowledge in web development with HTML, CSS and JavaScript.
+Web developer in progress 🌱, geek, passionate about learning new technologies 💻 , with basic knowledge in web development with HTML, CSS and JavaScript.
 Always focused on continuous learning 📚 🤓 .

 ### Linux commands 🐧